RachaneeSaeng/react-template/README.md

 `process.env.NODE_ENV = 'production';`

-Then run `npm start` in command window at project folder.
+Then run `npm start` in command window at the project folder.

+## Production
+uncomment following line from `webpack.config.js`

+`process.env.NODE_ENV = 'production';`

+Then run `webpack -p` in command window at the project folder.